morris-frank/uva-rl-reproducibility/docs/index.md

     <source src="cartpole.mp4" type="video/mp4">
 </video>

-The next experiment is using the [CartPole-v0](https://gym.openai.com/environments/CartPole-v0/) environment, featuring a continuous observation space and a discrete action space.
+The next experiment is using the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) environment, featuring a continuous observation space and a discrete action space.
+In CartPole we have a cart with a pole on it.
+The state describes where the cart is, the angle of the pole and the velocity of cart and pole.
+The goal is to keep the pole upright for the whole episode.
+The episode is ended if the angle is too big (meaning the pole fell).
+The action we can take is putting force on the cart, either from the left or the right in each time-step.

 As we want to compare the influence of the semi-gradient at different lengths of the dependency list for Q-learning, we test with $$n$$ steps, for $$n\in [0, 3, 8]$$.
 $$\gamma$$ is fixed to $$0.8$$.